(This is Adam's head on another man's torso.)

 code and git conflicts.

-Adam is a currently enrolled as a Computational Media major at
+I am a second-year Computational Media major at

-He has used both GitHub and BitBucket to manage code, set up and
+I have used GitHub and BitBucket to manage code, set up and

 run Jenkins servers to streamline development processes,